Society of Colorado Pioneers: History

-Pioneer Women

-In September 1889 the Woman's auxiliary was organized with 14 members, partly to help meet the Society's goal of assisting pioneers in need.
+In September 1889, the Woman's auxiliary was organized with 14 members, partly to help meet the Society's goal of assisting pioneers in need.
 It grew to 150 members in 1894, when it was incorporated.
-In 1934 it was reincorporated as the Pioneer Women of Colorado.
+In 1934, it was reincorporated as the Pioneer Women of Colorado.

-Society of Sons of Colorado

-Sons of pioneers could become members starting in 1906, but were "not eligible to any office in this Society, as long as there is a sufficient member in the present society to fill the respective places."
+Sons of pioneers could become members starting in 1906, but were "not eligible to any office in this Society, as long as there is a sufficient member in the present society to fill the respective places".
 There were some exceptions, depending on the responsibility but the limitations resulted in "Society of Sons of Colorado" establishment in 1906.
 Society of Sons of Colorado published a monthly magazine called "The Trail: A Magazine "for Colorado" starting June 1908.
 Restrictions for sons of pioneers were removed within the Society of Colorado by 1921.

-Consolidation to The Pioneer Men and Women of Colorado

-In February 1943 the Society had decided to consolidate with the Pioneer Women of Colorado and renamed the organization The Pioneer Men and Women of Colorado; The last meeting of the Society of Colorado Pioneers was held on March 27, 1943.
+In February 1943, the Society had decided to consolidate with the Pioneer Women of Colorado and renamed the organization The Pioneer Men and Women of Colorado; The last meeting of the Society of Colorado Pioneers was held on March 27, 1943.